aphalo/romnidriver/README.md

 Insight USB-connected spectrometer.
 It has been tested with *USB2000*, *Maya2000Pro*, *Flame* and *Jaz* instruments under MS-windows 7, MS-Windows 10, and MS-Windows 11.
-It is known to also work under OS-X, and should also work under OS X, and Linux.
-All modern spectrometers from Ocean Insight are supported by OmniDriver and can be expected to also work with this package.
+It is known to also work under OS-X, and should also work under Linux.
+All modern spectrometers from Ocean Insight, except the very latest ones, are supported by OmniDriver and can be expected to also work with this package.

 R wrappers are implemented for a large subset of the functions exported by OmniDriver.
 However, functions that write to the instrument EEPROM